-Located on beautiful Orcas Island in the San Juan Islands, sits Camp Moran Environmental Learning Center.
+Located on beautiful Orcas Island in the San Juan Islands, sits Camp Moran Retreat Center.
 Popular with large groups, Camp Moran offers a large main lodge, sleeping accommodations for 144, a private swim beach with dock, and miles of hiking trails.
-Nearby, a stone tower atop 2,409 foot high Mount Constitution affords visitors a 360-degree view that includes the San Juans, Cascade and Olympic Mountains, and northern Puget Sound.
+Nearby, a stone tower atop 2,409-foot-high Mount Constitution affords visitors a 360-degree view that includes the San Juans, Cascade and Olympic Mountains, and northern Puget Sound.
 For complete park information, please visit the Moran State Park page.

 Cleaning/health standards – The facility must be thoroughly cleaned and returned to an orderly condition at the time of checkout.
 Cleaning will include sweeping/mopping floors; oven, refrigerator, freezer and microwave will be clear of all dishes and wiped clean; all dishes, pots, pans, etc. must be washed, dried and put away; tables wiped off and put away; chairs stacked; all garbage/recycle shall be put in its appropriate place.
 It is the group’s responsibility to confirm with the facility manager regarding cleaning and check-out procedures.

 Daily attendance – The group contact shall record overnight and day-use attendance for the dates the group occupies the camp.

 Damage/liability/accidents – Groups shall not alter, construct, remove, destroy or change any of the buildings or facilities.
 No timber, trees, shrubs, flowers or other natural feature shall be cut, damaged or destroyed.
 Groups shall be liable for damage to State Park property and facilities occurring as a direct result of use that is in excess of normal wear and tear.
 The group contact must advise park staff immediately of any accidents occurring to any member of the group or any damages to state-owned property.